 Interface Supplicant Role Authenticator Role LAN As a built-in feature, configure LAN with 802.1X authentication, see Chapter 3.1.3.
 While not a built-in feature, it can be facilitated by the 802.1X Authenticator Router App.
-WiFi In Station (STA) mode, see Chapter 3.7.
-In Access Point (AP) mode, see Chapter 3.6.

-Table 19: Supported Roles for IEEE 802.1X Authentication
+Table 17: Supported Roles for IEEE 802.1X Authentication